Birmingham Man Busted for Fake Reference to Score Door Supervisor Licence

 • £32 victim surcharge

-Dave McCall, Criminal Investigations Officer at the SIA, said:
+Dave McCall, Criminal Investigations Officer at the SIA, blasted Ahroon’s stunt:

 “The SIA’s licensing regime is built on trust and truthfulness.
 In producing this false character reference, Alam Ahroon undermined those foundations and sought to put the public at risk.
 I’m pleased to see justice served.”

-The case was prosecuted under Section 22 of the Private Security Industry Act 2001, which relates to knowingly making a false statement to the authority.
+The prosecution was under Section 22 of the Private Security Industry Act 2001, targeting those who knowingly feed the authority false statements.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.